cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 A new world is now open.
 For now, the 3D window displays a black screen.
 The Scene Tree view (on the left hand side) currently lists the fundamental nodes:
 - `WorldInfo`: containing misc global parameters ;
-- `Viewpoint`: defining the main camera parameters ;
+- `Viewpoint`: defining the main camera parameters.
-- and `Background`: defining the background color.

 As no light and no 3D object are defined, the entire scene is empty and unlit, and thus black.